openkraken/website/docs/guide/basic/layout.en-US.md

 # Layout

-A core problem faced when arranging the page structure is how to typeset the labels in the page.
-Page typesetting needs to use the layout-related capabilities in CSS.
+One of the core problems faced when arranging the page structure is how to typeset the labels in the page.
+Page typesetting requires the use of layout-related capabilities in CSS.
 The current layout methods supported in the CSS standard are mainly:

 1. [Flow Layout](https://developer.mozilla.org/zh-CN/docs/Learn/CSS/CSS_layout/Normal_Flow)
 2. [Flexbox layout](https://developer.mozilla.org/zh-CN/docs/Learn/CSS/CSS_layout/Flexbox)